shaundekok/Rainpoint_Custom_Components/README.md

 # Rainpoint API Custom Integration
 Thank you to https://github.com/Remboooo for making this possible

+Please note that this is an experimental project and you use it at your own risk.

 Requirements:
 1. Home Assistant
 2. Rainpoint or Homgar Application: